 Instructor-led Classroom and Virtual Classroom Training

 Instructor-led Microsoft PowerPoint training courses are offered online in virtual classroom format or in-person in downtown Toronto, Ontario, Canada.
 PowerPoint courses are offered at the introduction, intermediate or advanced level for 2013, 2016, 2019, 2021 or 365.
 We offer over 8 days of PowerPoint training so you can find the best course for your needs.
 Learn best practices, save time and work efficiently with PowerPoint to create well-designed presentations.
 Use layouts, themes, templates, and masters effectively and include graphics, video and sound.
 Start using tips, tricks and techniques to get the most from this popular presentation program.
 Each student will also receive a full course manual with tips, tricks and shortcuts as well as sample and exercise files.

 UPCOMING POWERPOINT COURSES

-Our instructor-led training may be delivered as live classroom (LC) or virtual classroom (VC) courses.
-Contact us at email@example.com to discuss any of our custom training options.
+Our instructor-led training may be delivered as in-person (live classroom) or virtual classroom courses.
+Contact us at firstname.lastname@example.org to discuss any of our custom training options.